yiliu30/tgi/docs/source/conceptual/quant_with_autoround.md

 ### Usage Intro
 There are two ways to use quantization:
 1. Load the already quantized model
-2. Quantize a float model and save it to local

-- Method 1
 ```bash
  # select the quantization method by `--quantize`
 docker run \